Geethikagolamari/Real-Time-Intelligence-using-Deep-Learning-for-Skill-Enhancement-in-Capsulorhexis-Cataract-Surgery/README.md

 - Yeshaswini C V M

-The research was carried as a part of our final year projectand completed under the guidance of Dr. B Niranjana Krupa and Dr. Manjunath K P.
+The research was carried as a part of our final year project and completed under the guidance of Dr. B Niranjana Krupa and Dr. Manjunath K P.

 ## ABSTRACT
 This research focuses on creating a guidance map